carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 ### Problem Statement
 [//]: # "In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-Youshould also thoroughly discuss what the intended solution will be for this problem.
+You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section:"
 [//]: # " _Is the problem statement clearly defined?
 Will the reader understand what you are expecting to solve?_"
 [//]: # " _Have you thoroughly discussed how you will attempt to solve the problem?_"
 [//]: # " _Is an anticipated solution clearly defined?
 Will the reader understand what results you are looking for?_"